gabeweng/gabeweng.github.io/_posts/2020-04-23-recurrent-layers-keras.md

 print(output.shape)
 # (1, 4)
 ```
 As seen, we create a random batch of input data with 1 sentence having 3 words and each word having an embedding of size 2.
-After passing through the LSTM layer, we get back representation of size 4 for that one sentence.
+After passing through the LSTM layer, we get back a representation of size 4 for that one sentence.

 This can be combined with a Dense layer to build an architecture for something like sentiment analysis or text classification.